 - $50 will support one person with meaningful community participation for one day.

 - $25 will support one person with meaningful community participation for half a day.

 About L'Arche Toronto

-L’Arche began over 50 years ago when Canadian Templeton Prize winner, Jean Vanier, welcomed three men from a local institution to live with him and create home together in Trosly-Breuil, France.
-Jean was horrified by society’s disdain for these men and others like them.
+L’Arche began over 55 years ago when Canadian Templeton Prize winner, Jean Vanier, welcomed three men from a local institution to live with him and create home together in Trosly-Breuil, France.
+He was horrified by society’s disdain for these men and others like them.
 His philosophy was, and still is, that people with intellectual disabilities have gifts to offer and need to be valued and accepted by others.
 This was revolutionary.
 This was the beginning of L’Arche!